mr2527/pop_OS-win10-KVM-setup/README.md

   IF YOUR GPU DOESN'T STICK WITH `vfio-pci` DRIVERS:
 </h2>

 This is a problem that some may experience and I do not have the answer to why it happens but I have a remedy to fix it.
 Download [this script and run it](https://github.com/mr2527/pop_OS-win10-KVM-setup/blob/main/Scripts/popos_helper.sh).
 This will make whatever the secondary GPU is and bind it with the required `vfio-pci` drivers.
-Once downloaded and ran, reboot and check if you have your `vfio-pci` drivers by running the `iommu2.sh` file I provided.
+Once downloaded and run, reboot and check if you have your `vfio-pci` drivers by running the `iommu2.sh` file I provided.
 I found this script through the video: [GPU passthrough guide for PopOS 20.04](https://www.youtube.com/watch?v=HBEqGHCd8hk) by [Pavol Elsig](https://www.youtube.com/channel/UCToFb-mcTsoyyf3muma9r9w). >Pavol, if you are reading this, thank you for the great video.
 (This worked for me as of my current pop! version.
 YMMV).

 <h2 name="idk">
   Start the VM